-There are several thoughts about the causes of depression.
+There are several notions in regard to the causes of depression.
 It can happen without any obvious reasons behind it, or it can come after a significantly distressing life event or experience.
 Some studies suggest depression is caused by a chemical imbalance in the brain.
 There is also evidence to suggest that if someone has a close family member who has experienced depression, they may be more susceptible.
-However, nothing is a confirmed cause of depression and ultimately the human brain is very complicated.
+However, there is no confirmed cause of depression.
+Ultimately, the human brain is very complicated.

 Even though depression is different for each person, there are some common signs and symptoms to look out for.
 Someone experiencing depression may appear or feel: